- 1 Did You Willfully Miss Filing FBAR?

 Recently, some taxpayers have taken the position that based on an ambiguity between the FBAR statute and the regulation — penalties were limited to $100,000 per year or even $100,000 in total, but that is not the case.
 Recently, the regulations for civil FBAR were updated to clarify this point.

 You May Want to Consider Offshore Voluntary Disclosure

-If you believe you were willful in failing to report the annual FBAR to the US Government, you may want to consider the IRS Voluntary Disclosure Program — which is the only program that supports taxpayers who are willful with getting into IRS compliance — before the IRS finds you first and could issue much higher penalties.
+If you believe you were willful in failing to report the annual FBAR to the US government, you may want to consider the IRS Voluntary Disclosure Program (which is the only program that supports willful taxpayers with getting into IRS compliance), before the IRS contacts you (which could issue much higher penalties).